MarkBlyth/core_surface_models/README.md

 # core_surface_models
-Scripts and data for reproducing the analysis in our paper 'Why core-surface battery thermal models fail, and how to fix them'
+All scripts and data for reproducing the analysis in our paper 'Why core-surface battery thermal models fail, and how to fix them'

+The repository will be updated into a software package upon acceptance of the associated paper.